 - tables for users to interact with.

 SMS software allows users to perform SMS tasks using predefined workflows as developed by safety management professionals.
-Some SMS software have more than dozen years of iterative software development support applied to the workflows.
-It is no wonder why some of these systems cost more than one million dollars to develop, support and continually mature in the risk management workflows, just as an SMS matures.
+Some SMS software have more than a dozen years of iterative software development support applied to the workflows.
+It is no wonder why some of these systems cost more than one million dollars to develop, support, and continually mature in the risk management workflows, just as an SMS matures.